Race 1 - rescheduled to 10 April 2022

-How will I know if Race 1 will go ahead or not?
+How will I know if a race will go ahead or not?

-We are hoping to be able to give a good clear steer on Monday 5th October 2020 @ 6pm.
-However, given the current environment, things can change very quickly right up until race day.
+If we are in a lockdown or the Government has forecasted a lock down date we will do our best to ensure you are very well informed.
+Given the current environment, things can change very quickly right up until race day.
 We recommend that you continue to monitor your emails and our Facebook page for updates.

-Option 1: 100% refund of entry fee (less applicable fees).
-If you have a Full Season Entry, then we will calculate a proportional refund for you.
-A $30 Withdrawal fee will be applied.
+Option 1: 100% refund of entry fee (less processing fees).
+If you have a Full Season Entry, then we will calculate a proportional refund of the Race 2 fee for you.
+No withdrawal fee will be applied (waiving the usual $30 fee).
+This option ends at 5pm on 21 Nov 2021 Click here

-Option 3 will only be available for 10 days after any announcement to reschedule.
-After that period, standard Terms and Conditions will once again apply.
+Options 1 & 3 will be available for a minimum of 10 days after any rescheduling announcement.
+After that period as indicated above, standard Terms and Conditions will once again apply.

 4. What happens if the event cancels (indefinitely) as a result of Covid-19 related challenges?